thm-projects/arsnova.click-v2/CONTRIBUTING.md

 feature branch.
 If you do not have the sufficient rights to create a feature branch in our repo you'll need to fork it and continue there with your feature branch.

+Your branch should either be prefixed with "feature/<ticket-name>" or "bug/<ticket-name>" to make the purpose of your branch clear.

 Add the changes to your branch and make sure the following quality criterias are met: